HussainAther/journalism/src/python/README.md

 Run these python scripts to analyze data.
 Each python script begins with `import` statements that let the user import functions and modules from various classes.
 Then there are lines that are separated by `"""`.
 These lines are commented out.

-* `arcread.py` and `arcread2.py`: These scripts read the input ArcGIS files.
+* In `arc`, `arcread.py` and `arcread2.py`: These scripts read the input ArcGIS files.
     - Usage: `python arcread.py`
     - Requirements: [arcpy](https://anaconda.org/esri/arcpy)

-* `citeToCSV.py` : This script converts a list of citations into a readable .csv with a panda DataFrame as a middle product.
+* In `citation`, `citeToCSV.py` : This script converts a list of citations into a readable .csv with a panda DataFrame as a middle product.
     - Usage: `python citeToCSV.py citationsfile`
       - For example: `python citetocsv.py ../../data/citation/statllcpub.txt`
     - Requirements: [pandas](https://anaconda.org/anaconda/pandas), [matplotlib](https://anaconda.org/conda-forge/matplotlib).